 Corporate cards are a great way for startups to get the best of both worlds in terms of convenience and benefits.
-However, for those new to corporate cards, picking the right card for your business can feel like a daunting task
+However, for those new to business credit cards, picking the right card for your company can feel like a daunting task

-When to consider applying for a corporate card
+When to consider applying for a business credit card

-As useful as debit cards can be, adding a corporate card to your financial stack can be a smart move for your business if you want to grow and scale.
-For example, many corporate cards give you rewards points for every dollar you spend with your card.
+That said, while adding a business credit card to your financial stack may not be necessary at this point, it can be a smart move for your business if you want to grow and scale.
+For example, many business credit cards give you rewards points for every dollar you spend with your card.
 This is a great way to save money on things like office supplies and travel expenses — all while extending your runway.

-It may be time to consider applying for a corporate credit card if you:
+It may be time to consider applying for a business credit card if you:

 - Have big-ticket recurring subscriptions: Many cards offer discounts or rewards for spending on software like Google Workspace, or for hosting on AWS.